jackmitt/NBA/README.md

 * observed pace for each player is recorded and adjusted to reflect the true team pace boxscore.
 See the discussion at the start of player based methods for more info.
 * the pace predictions for the game are made by multiplying the expected game time proportion for each player by their prior pace rating mean.
 There are two predictions: one based on cur_lineup and one based on last_lineup.
 This is based on the idea explained at the beginning of player based naive methods.
 * last_lineup[*team*] which is structured exactly like cur_lineup[*team*] is now recorded so that the next prediction for *team* will have the last lineup.
+* before update, those whose p_sec_inv is greater than 10 are filtered out
 * priors are updated as follows (from https://stats.stackexchange.com/questions/237037/bayesian-updating-with-new-data):
   * prior mean = ((prior mean * (obs_sigma * p_sec_inv)^2) + ((obs_mean - opponent expected pace) * prior_sigma^2)) / (prior_sigma^2 + (obs_sigma * p_sec_inv)^2)
     * we are choosing to scale obs_sigma by p_sec_inv^2, that can be done in any number of ways